joelek/ts-autoguard/readme.md

 * Solve issue with payload becoming undefined after first collection.
 * Create middleware for defining cache-control.
 * Add keyword "alias" and make it interchangable with "guard".
-* Add support for single line comments in schema.
 * Add more detailed error messages for syntax errors.
 * Change RawRequest to contain url instead of parameters and components.
 * Add support for wildcards in paths.